BDC Hamburger Icon

 How much does accounting software cost?

-The monthly or annual pricing for your accounting software will depend on your business’s size, the number of users who need access and the customization level required.
-For instance, if you’re a solopreneur or small business owner, accounting software can cost less than $10 per month.
+Your accounting software’s monthly or annual pricing will depend on your business’s size, the number of users who need access, and the customization level required.
+For example, if you’re a solopreneur or small business owner, accounting software can cost less than $10 monthly.
 You might also benefit from software that offers a free version with limited functionality.

 How can accounting software help your business?